New Testament: Disciples & Companions

 Approximately 35 references

-Multiple NT figures: (1) Joseph the husband of Mary — righteous man from David's line, Jesus' legal father, received angelic messages in dreams (Matthew 1–2, Luke 2).
-(2) Joseph of Arimathea — wealthy member of the Sanhedrin who provided his tomb for Jesus' burial (Matthew 27:57-60).
-(3) Joseph/Barsabbas — nominated to replace Judas (Acts 1:23).
-The reference count includes all NT occurrences of this Greek name; the OT patriarch Joseph is a separate entry under his Hebrew name.
+Multiple NT figures share this name: (1) Joseph the husband of Mary — a righteous man from David's line, Jesus' legal father, who received angelic warnings in dreams (Matthew 1–2, Luke 2).
+(2) Joseph of Arimathea — a wealthy member of the Sanhedrin who provided his own tomb for Jesus' burial (Matthew 27:57-60).
+(3) Joseph Barsabbas — nominated to replace Judas among the twelve (Acts 1:23).
+The reference count covers all NT occurrences; the OT patriarch Joseph appears separately under the patriarchs.

 Key references: Acts 1:23, Acts 4:36, Acts 7:9, Acts 7:13, Acts 7:14, Acts 7:18, Hebrews 11:21, Hebrews 11:22, John 1:45, John 4:5 (and 24 more)